November 23, 2018 from 10:00 am to 1:00 pm

 - Know what the three main types of agreement with distributors are.

 - Know what typically should be covered by any agreement.

 - Common pitfalls when dealing with commercial agents and distributors;

 - How agency and distribution agreements may be terminated;

 - The safest ways to sell / buy direct from third parties in foreign jurisdictions;

 - Consequences of not having legal agreements in place;

-This course is both for those who may be new to exporting and for those experienced business people who may need a “top up” to “keep up” with International Trade agreements, policies, and best-practices.
+This course is both for those who may be new to international trade and for experienced international traders looking for a “top up” to “keep up” with International Trade agreements, policies, and best-practices.

 Does the course date/time/location above not work with your organisation?
 We’re flexible, allow us to bring this training directly to your facility through In-house or Bespoke courses.
 Contact us to discuss a training, date, time, or location that is most convenient for you.